Differential forms, Fukaya $A_\infty$ algebras, and Gromov-Witten axioms

-Since $\beta=\beta_0,$ the evaluation map $evb_0$ induces an identification of the moduli space of maps with the moduli space of stable marked disks times $L$.
-Since $k+1 = 2$ and $l = 0,$ the space of stable disks is a point.
-Hence, $evb_0$ identifies the moduli space of maps with $L$.
-Note that the identification preserves orientation.
+Denote by $\M_{k+1,l}$ the moduli space of stable disks, that is, genus zero open stable maps to a point, with $k+1$ boundary marked points and $l$ interior marked points.
+Since $\beta=\beta_0,$ the evaluation map $evb_0$ induces an identification of $\M_{k+1,l}(\beta_0)$ with $\M_{k+1,l}\times L$.
+Since $k+1 = 3$ and $l = 0,$ the space of stable disks is a point.
+Hence, $evb_0$ identifies $\M_{3,0}(\beta_0)$ diffeomorphically with $L$.
+This diffeomorphism preserves orientation by the argument on page~714 of~\cite{FOOO} based on their Convention~8.3.1.
 Thus,

 \end{proof}